Rayzon3/Rayzon3/README.md

 ### Hey, i'm Rahul ✌🏻

 ## I'm a computer science student.
-- Currently working on a chess engine and chess playing AI
 - Trying to learn everything 🤣
 - ⚡ Fun fact: I love watching anime and also like to draw.